changswap/changswap-document/help/troubleshooting.md

 > Provider Error\
 > No provider was found

-This happens when you try to connect via a browser extension like MetaMask or Binance Chain Wallet, but you haven’t installed the extension.
+This happens when you try to connect via a browser extension like MetaMask or Bitkub chain Wallet, but you haven’t installed the extension.

 {% tabs %}
 {% tab title="Solution" %}